Skip to main content

 Artist-led workshops

-Led by theatre artists who are experienced youth facilitators, these workshops provide opportunities for you and your students to deepen and further your in-class learning.
+Led by theatre artists who are experienced youth facilitators, these workshops provide opportunities for you and your students to enhance your in-class learning.
 Tarragon offers in-person at school, in-person at Tarragon Theatre, and virtual workshops.

 Pricing varies depending on the facilitator and length of workshop.